supercharge/framework/README.md

 ---

+> **Notice:** This repository contains the code of the Supercharge framework.
+When building a Supercharge application, head over to the main [Supercharge repository](https://github.com/superchargejs/supercharge).

 ## Quick Start
 Use the official Supercharge installer to quickly create a new application.
 Installing is as simple as this: